 Certificate of Conduct

-A Certificate of Conduct, including a vulnerable sector category, will be required.
+A clear Certificate of Conduct, including a vulnerable sector category, will be required.
 This Certificate can be obtained from the Royal Newfoundland Constabulary (RNC) or the Royal Canadian Mounted Police (RCMP) and must be dated no more than three months prior to the first scheduled day of classes for the program.
 Please note that this documentation is required in order to be accepted into the program.

 PLEASE NOTE